-Every Last wednesday of the Month, we invite SeniorS AND FRIENDS To walk-in to the Edward Hopper House For an enjoyable session with coffee, muffins, and art!
+Every Last wednesday of the Month, we invite You To walk-in to the Edward Hopper House For an enjoyable session with coffee, muffins, and art!

 FREE FOR SENIOR MEMBERS, $5 FOR NON-MEMBERS

 WEDNESDAY, April 25, 2019, 10-11:30am

 Hopper’s Hudson -A closer look at the wildlife and plants in and around the Hudson River

 Nancy has been teaching natural history programs and leading guided walks in the metropolitan area for 35 years and is the author of two field guides on the local flora of the Southern Palisades, Nancy is an adult educator at New York Botanical Garden, coordinating the Urban Naturalist Certificate Program.
 She serves as the lead team consultant for Restore Native Plants identifying local flora and fauna in the Ramapo Mountain State Park.

 Hopper and Hollywood